veillette/physics-book/contents/ch19ElectricPotentialEnergy.md

 <div class="title">
 Electron Volt
 </div>
-On the submicroscopic scale, it is more convenient to define an energy unit called the electron volt (eV), which is the energy given to a fundamental charge accelerated through a potential difference of 1 V*.* In equation form,
+On the submicroscopic scale, it is more convenient to define an energy unit called the electron volt (eV), which is the energy given to a fundamental charge accelerated through a potential difference of 1 V. In equation form,

 <div class="equation" >
  $$\begin{array}{lll}1 \text{eV}& =& \left(1.60 \times 10^{-19} \text{C}\right)\left(1 V\right)=\left(1.60 \times 10^{-19} \text{C}\right)\left(1 \text{J/C}\right)\\ & =& 1.60 \times 10^{-19} \text{J} \text{.} \end{array} $$